GoosefleetEO/allianceauth-buyback-program/README.md

 BUYBACKPROGRAM_PRICE_METHOD | By default Fuzzwork API will be used for pricing, if this is set to "Janice" then the Janice API will be used. | Fuzzwork
 BUYBACKPROGRAM_PRICE_JANICE_API_KEY | The API key to access Janice API. |
-BUYBACKPROGRAM_UNUSED_TRACKING_PURGE_LIMIT | Time limit to remove unlinked tracking objects from the database | 48 hours
+BUYBACKPROGRAM_UNUSED_TRACKING_PURGE_LIMIT | Time limit to remove unlinked tracking objects from the database | 48 hours BUYBACKPROGRAM_TRACK_PREFILL_CONTRACTS | Determines if we will track and store contracts that starts with the prefill phrase but do not have any actual tracking hits in database | True

 Note: If you change your price source for an old install you need to wait for the price update task to run or manually run it to update your current database prices.